defold/extension-spine/docs/index.md

 ### GUI node bone hierarchy

 The individual bones in the Spine skeleton can be accessed as GUI nodes.
 The nodes are named according to their names in the Spine setup.

+Note: Access to per-bone GUI nodes requires the Spine node’s Create Bones option to be enabled.

 ![Spine bone names](bone.png)